FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th November 2022.md

 across the wider Mid-West Region and he looked forward to the continued engagement and

-co-operation between Limerick City and County Council and the University in the future.--- 2
+co-operation between Limerick City and County Council and the University in the future.
+---
+2

 **1.**